Lady Lever Art Gallery: Collection

-The Gallery has good representation of several trends in Victorian painting, including the Pre-Raphaelites, both during the period of the Brotherhood and in their subsequent careers.
-Concern with social conditions, classical revivalism and later historical painting are all represented.
+The Gallery has a good representation of several trends in Victorian painting, including the Pre-Raphaelites, both during the period of the Brotherhood and in their subsequent careers.
+Concern with social conditions, classical revivalism, and later historical painting are all represented.
 There are important works by Millais, Ford Madox Brown, William Holman Hunt, Dante Gabriel Rossetti, Edward Burne-Jones, Lord Leighton, and many others.
 The museum has what appears to be the largest display in any museum of paintings by William Etty.
 Earlier works include those by Turner, Constable, Gainsborough and Reynolds.

 Much of the Wedgwood collection was from the collection of Dudley Marjoribanks, 1st Baron Tweedmouth, bought in 1905.
-This in turn was partly formed from the collection of Charles Darwin, Josiah Wedgwood's grandson.
+This, in turn, was partly formed from the collection of Charles Darwin, Josiah Wedgwood's grandson.
 It is probably the best collection of jasperware in the world.

-The collection includes several examples of New Sculpture including works by Edward Onslow Ford, John Gibson, William Goscombe John, and F. W. Pomeroy.
+The collection includes several examples of New Sculpture, including works by Edward Onslow Ford, John Gibson, William Goscombe John, and F. W. Pomeroy.